pajelinski/FsharpWorkshop/README.md

 # FsharpWorkshop
-Contains examples and screencasts for F# workshop.
+Stack kata implementation in C# and F# .